pablogpena/phylaCOI/scripts/3_otu_generation/README.md

 # generate_otus.py
 ## Description
 `generate_otus.py` iterates through subfolders within a root directory and generates Operational Taxonomic Units (OTUs) using [VSEARCH](https://github.com/torognes/vsearch).
-For each folder containing an `output` subdirectory, the script removes gaps from aligned FASTA files, clusters sequences into OTUs based on a user-defined identity threshold, and produces the corresponding centroid and mapping files.
+For each phylum folder in the abundance output, the script removes gaps from aligned FASTA files, clusters sequences into OTUs based on a user-defined identity threshold, and produces the corresponding centroid and mapping files.

 ## Input Requirements
 The script assumes the following directory structure:

 ```
-root_directory/
+abundance/
 ├── Phylum1/
-│   └── output/
 │   └── aligned_sequences_mafft.fasta
 ├── Phylum2/
-│   └── output/
 │   └── aligned_sequences_mafft.fasta
 └── ...
 ```

-Each `output` folder must contain one aligned FASTA file named **`aligned_sequences_mafft.fasta`**.
+Each phylum folder must contain one aligned FASTA file named **`aligned_sequences_mafft.fasta`**.
-The script will automatically create an additional subfolder `/otus/` inside each `output` directory to store the generated results.
+The script will create a matching phylum folder under the OTU output root to store the results.

 ## Usage